crewmeister/coding-challenge/README.md

 # Scenario

-At crewmeister on of our products is the absence manager.
+At crewmeister one of our products is the absence manager.
 With this product company owners can manage sickness and vacations of employees.
 Some of our customers want to export their employees absences to outlook.
 To make our customers happy we decided to provide an iCal export.